-How To Install Arch Linux – Step By Step Guide
+How To Install Arch Linux Easily - Step By Step Guide

-Arch Linux is a great Linux distro but it’s also known to be the most complicated to install Linux distro due to the command line based setup.
+The command line setup makes Arch Linux one of the most complicated Linux distros to install.
 Installing Arch Linux has always been a headache for Linux beginners.
-In this article, I will teach you how to install arch Linux – step by step.
+In this article, I will teach you how to install Arch Linux – step by step.

 How to install Arch Linux?